whynotavailable/my-site/posts/init.md

 Welcome to my new website!
 I'm going to lay out here why I built it and how I chose the technologies used.
-Also I'm aware this page looks terrible right now, I need content to style.

 My experience in blogging/article software is relatively wide.
 Here is a non-exhaustive list of what I've tried and why I'm not using that tool.